backtrace-labs/backtrace-unity/README.md

 3) Handled Exceptions - Exceptions that are explicitly caught and handled.
 4) Crashes - An end to the game play experience.
 The game crashes or restarts.
 5) Hangs - A game is non responsive.
 Some platforms will tell the user “This app has stopped responding
-6) Low memory warning - A game is receiving signal from the OS that memory is under pressure.
+6) Low memory warning - A game is receiving signals from the OS that memory is under pressure or crashed under memory pressure.

 The plugin provide 2 controls for manaing what the client will report.
 [SkipReports](#filtering-a-report) allows you to tell the client to only report on specific classes of these errors, and [Log Error Sampling](#sampling-log-errors) will allow you to tell the client to sample the Debug Log errors so programmers don't 'shoot themselves in the foot' by releasing the plugin to a many users and report on hundreds of low priority and recoverable errors that they may not be intending to capture.